-Researchers identify new target for common heart conditionJanuary 8th, 2013 in Cardiology /
+Researchers identify new target for common heart conditionJanuary 8, 2013 in Medicine & Health / Cardiology

 Researchers have found new evidence that metabolic stress can increase the onset of atrial arrhythmias, such as atrial fibrillation (AF), a common heart condition that causes an irregular and often abnormally fast heart rate.
 The findings may pave the way for the development of new therapies for the condition which can be expected to affect almost one in four of the UK population at some point in their lifetime.